After perfect trip, Panthers back in playoff picture

 The Panthers are home for their next four games, starting Wednesday against Connor McDavid and the Edmonton Oilers.

-Florida came into Wednesday with the NHL's second-best record in February, after ranking 18th in January and 23rd in December.
+Florida hadn't won more than seven games in a month yet this season; the Panthers are at six already in February, with four games left.
 This hot streak got them back into the race, but the Panthers also know that there's no time for slippage now.

 ''We're ready to go home,'' Trocheck said.